 Negative Information on Your Report

-The less-than-favorable material varies, but, as directed by the FCRA, the majority remains on your credit report for up to seven years.
+The less-than-favorable material varies (much like positive information on credit reports), but, as directed by the FCRA, the majority remains on your credit report for up to seven years.

-Bankruptcies are the clingiest adverse actions on your credit report, but how long they remain there depends on the type.
+Bankruptcies are the clingiest adverse actions on your credit report, but how long they remain there depends on the type of bankruptcy.
 Chapter 13 bankruptcies are reported for seven years from the filing date.
 Chapter 7 bankruptcies stay with you for ten years.

 When you miss several consecutive credit card or loan payments, your account may be charged off and sold to a collection agency.
 Charge-offs are reported for seven years, regardless of whether you’re able to pay off the debt before that period is up.
 However, paid off debts will cause the charge-off reporting to have a lesser impact on your credit score.